 4. Durango and Silverton Train and Railroad

-The Durango and Silverton train is a coal-fired, steam-powered locomotive that rides 200 feet above the Animas River.
-The views from this ride fall nothing short of beautiful, with majestic peaks and the massive wilderness of San Juan National Forest.
+The Durango and Silverton train is a coal-fired, steam-powered locomotive that rides 200 feet above the Animas River through the San Juan National Forest.
+The views from this ride fall nothing short of beautiful, with majestic peaks and a babbling river.
+It was voted as the #1 train for two years in a row by USA Today.

 Start and endpoints: Durango and Silverton